 ROAST MARMALADE CHICKEN

-5tbsp bitter orange marmalade or as much as you like
+5tbsp bitter orange marmalade or as much as

 5tbsp English mustard or as much as you